spences10/audiomind/README.md

 # AudioMind

+> **Note**: This started as a personal/toy project I created to ask
+> questions to podcasts I listen to.
+I've made it generic so others
+> can use it with their own audio content.
+Feel free to adapt it for
+> your needs!

 An MP3 to AI Chat Assistant - A configurable AI chat assistant that can be customized for your content and use case.
 Transform audio content into interactive, searchable conversations.